benspilker/proxmox-k3s/README.md

 This guide outlines the steps to configure a Proxmox server for running a K3s Kubernetes cluster.
 It covers setting up Proxmox, preparing VMs, installing K3s, deploying Rancher, Installation of Nextcloud, and setting up Nextcloud with persistent storage.

-Here’s a visual representation of how K3s works:
+Here is a visual representation of how K3s works:

 <img src="https://k3s.io/img/how-it-works-k3s-revised.svg" width="400" />